 Since this class is heavily focused on students' own research interests, there are no required texts.
-To complete required assignments successfully, students will need to have access to a personal computer with internet access, and the ability to use basic word processing and e-mail.
+All students are expected to have access to a personal computer and the ability to use basic word processing, e-mail and Web browser programs.
 Correspondence by e-mail will use your Mason e-mail account.
 We will also use Task Stream to facilitate communication, to post assignments and class handouts, and to submit written work for assessment.